-- 12. Non-Competitive Eligibility Under Executive Order 13750, CLS Program alumni who successfully complete the program are eligible for 12 months of Non-Competitive Eligibility (NCE) hiring status within the federal government, with the possibility of extensions if certain criteria are met.
+- 16. Non-Competitive Eligibility Under Executive Order 13750, CLS Program alumni who successfully complete the program are eligible for 12 months of Non-Competitive Eligibility (NCE) hiring status within the federal government, with the possibility of extensions if certain criteria are met.
 CLS alumni will be issued an NCE certificate after all program and post-program requirements are completed.
-More information about NCE is available on the U.S. Department of State website at https://alumni.state.gov/highlight/noncompetitive-eligibility-federal-employment. - 13.
+More information about NCE is available on the U.S. Department of State website at https://alumni.state.gov/highlight/noncompetitive-eligibility-federal-employment. - 17.
 Passports and Visas Participants are required to travel to the program site on a U.S. passport.
 CLS Program staff will advise finalists regarding the requirements and visa application process for the applicable CLS Institute host country/location.
 CLS Program and CLS Institute staff will assist finalists in procuring visas, where they are able to do so.
 However, successfully obtaining a valid visa for travel, where required, is ultimately the obligation of the finalist.
+Travel on an alternate passport or visa, including a passport issued by the government of the CLS host country, is not allowable.